-- 1. Disconnect the negative (-) jumper cable from the engine ground (-) of the vehicle with the discharged battery. - 2.
-Disconnect the negative end (-) of the jumper cable from the negative (-) post of the booster battery. - 3.
-Disconnect the opposite end of the positive (+) jumper cable from the positive (+) post of the booster battery. - 4.
-Disconnect the positive (+) end of the jumper cable from the positive (+) post of the discharged vehicle.
+- 1. Disconnect the negative (-) jumper cable from the negative (-) battery cable terminal of the vehicle with the discharged battery. - 2.
+Disconnect the opposite end of the negative (-) jumper cable from the negative (-) post of the booster battery.

+- 3. Disconnect the positive (+) jumper cable from the positive (+) post of the booster battery. - 4.
+Disconnect the opposite end of the positive (+) jumper cable from the positive (+) post of the discharged vehicle.